pp81381/nice_tt6/README.md

 ## CoverManager

-A class that manages a connection, a `Cover` and a `TT6CoverWriter` to control a Cover
+A class that manages the connection and a cover

 Can be used as an async context manager